 Microsoft Office 365 - Free for faculty, staff & students

-Step by step instructions for obtaining and installing MS Office 365 which allows for current Faulty, Staff, and Students to access Office365 on their personal devices.
-Office365 can either be used online within a web browser or be installed on a computer for offline use.
+Step by step instructions for obtaining and installing MS Office 365 which allows for current, qualified Faulty, Staff, and Students to access Office365 on their personal devices.
+Office365 can be used online within a web browser or for some individuals the desktop apps may be installed on a computer for offline use.

-IF you are an Active Student or Employee, you should NEVER have to Register for this product, you will automatically be assigned a license upon employment or prior to the start of the semester.
-POI status does NOT get you a license for the Microsoft 365.
+IF you are an Active Student or qualified Employee, you should NEVER have to Register for this product, you will automatically be assigned a user based license upon employment or prior to the start of the semester.
+POI status does NOT automatically get you a license for Microsoft 365.

 INFO: This article is for personally owned devices.
-University-owned and managed computers get Office installed during the initial software set-up process or by using Software Center (Windows) or UMS Application Catalog (macOS).
+University managed computers get Office installed with a device based license during the initial software set-up process or by using Software Center (Windows) or UMS Application Catalog (macOS).

 Instructions